nethack-yanis/nethack-yanis.github.io/README.md

    add it.
 A pre-commit hook already exists for this, but make sure NOT to commit changes to this file if doing some maintenance commit that doesn't add new ideas.
-10. Every thousand ideas or so, update the \_data/low_volume_exclude.yml file.
+10. If any newly added tags are 1) variant-specific and 2) only appear once, they should probably be added to \_data/low_volume_exclude.yml.
+This helps prevent overcrowding in the tags list webpage.
-    It should contain tags that are 1) variant-specific and 2) only appear once.
-This helps prevent overcrowding in the tags list page.
+11. Run `low-volume-tester.sh` to print tags that don't belong in low_volume_exclude.yml anymore.
+Delete those tags from that file.
-11. Update the date range and the YANI starting number in `recent.html`, then git add it.
+12. Update the date range and the YANI starting number in `recent.html`, then git add it.
-12. Git commit and write the commit message.
+13. Git commit and write the commit message.
 A standard commit adding new ideas should contain four pieces of information in its commit message, in this
     order:
     1. The date of the most recently added idea.